-It’s the 69th Notting Hill Carnival this weekend and the streets of Kensington and Chelsea will be full of Soca music, steel pan bands, sizzling Caribbean food stalls and an array of dazzling costumes and parade floats.
+Every August Bank Holiday weekend sees the streets of Kensington and Chelsea filled with Soca music, steel pan bands, sizzling Caribbean food stalls and an array of dazzling costumes and parade floats.

 Notting Hill is home to an abundance of listed and non-listed sites that play a pivotal role in the area’s rich history.
 These include important locations during the race riots in the 60s, vibrant cultural arts hubs and a showcase of innovative architecture and design.
 Here is a list of 6 historically fascinating sites to look out for during the parade this weekend.